Feeds the world: The food generator

 One type of waste the pair are targeting specifically is plastic pollution.
 We create 300 million tons of plastic waste each year, with between 8 and 13 million tons ending up in the oceans.
 Only 9% of all plastic society has ever produced has been recycled, with 79% dumped into landfills and the environment.
 Many plastics can take centuries to degrade, and that process creates micro-plastics that are often ingested by fish, invading the broader food chain to eventually be consumed by us as well [12,13,14].

 Dr. Lu and Dr. Techtmann are working with bacteria that naturally break down plastics into protein.
-Their immediate goal is to further their work on communities that can process polyethylene terephthalate (PET) plastics, also known as polyester.
+Their immediate goal is to further their work in communities that can process polyethylene terephthalate (PET) plastics, also known as polyester.
 The slow growth rates of these microbes have limited their use in the past, but Lu and Techtmann are engineering depolymerization enzymes to be more efficient, improving the ability of microbes to break down PET.
-In the future, they will expand that research to cover more plastics to tackle the issues of plastic pollution and feeding a growing population in tandem.
+In the future, they will expand that research to cover more plastics to tackle the issues of plastic pollution and feed a growing population in tandem.

 Thoughts for food